ibizaman/selfhostblocks/modules/blocks/lldap/docs/default.md

 Note that verbosity is truly verbose here so you will want to revert this at some point.

+To see the logs, then run `journalctl -u lldap.service`.

 ## Tests {#blocks-lldap-tests}